Software, Bugs and Enhancements

 In the 1980's engineering companies had in-house development to enhance and customize software for their needs.
 As software matured and became more integrated, the in-house support could not be maintained.
 Key enhancements were still needed to get a strategic advantage in business.
 One small part of my job for 35 years was reporting bugs and asking for software enhancements.
 It was thousands of reports in 35 years.
 I averaged 50%+ of the bugs being fixed and around 30% of my enhancements being implemented.
 This is about 30 times the average.
 Some tips are listed below.

 Some recommendations to assure you can successfully report problems.
-This is derived from my experiences with hundreds of software vendors.
+This is derived from my experiences with multiple software vendors.

 Software Bug and Enhancement Reporting